Get News & Updates Directly To Your Inbox

 “No one is too young, too healthy or too safe from the disease,” she acknowledges.
 “All you can do is be faithful to your self-exams and medical checkups.”

-“I went through six months of ACT chemotherapy – the strongest chemo available at the time to treat my cancers.
-My side effects included nausea, hair loss, bone pain, muscle aches, weakness, blisters in my mouth, and changes to my taste buds that made everything tasting like metal and infection.
+“I went through six months of ACT chemotherapy — the strongest chemo available at the time to treat my cancers.
+My side effects included nausea, hair loss, bone pain, muscle aches, weakness, blisters in my mouth and changes to my taste buds that made everything taste like metal and infection.

 “I also had six weeks of radiation therapy that triggered its own set of side effects — including extreme exhaustion, skin blistering and feeling like I had a constant sunburn.”

-After radiation, there were six weeks of physical therapy sessions and medical follow-ups.
+After radiation, there was six weeks of physical therapy and medical follow-ups.
 The intense gauntlet taught Leigh some important life lessons.

 Just as important, Leigh emphasizes self-awareness.
 “Don’t waste the opportunity to know your own body and save your own life.
 Since I was diagnosed with breast cancer, other issues have come up and I’ve gone to the doctor immediately.
 You can’t just hope that nothing ever happens.”

-If you have been recently diagnosed with cancer, Leigh offers simple advice from a survivor’s perspective: “Put one foot in front of the other.
+If you have been recently diagnosed with cancer, Leigh offers simple advice: “Put one foot in front of the other.
 Don’t try to fix anyone else’s problems.
 Focus on you.
 It’s not easy, but it’s something that you can get through.”

 She also suggests reaching out to support groups.
-Often you can find one offered through the American Cancer Society, leaving site icon a local hospital or social media.
-They are good places to connect with others who are grappling with the same thoughts, fears, feelings and body changes wrought by cancer.
+Often you can find one offered through the American Cancer Society, a local hospital or social media.
+They are good places to connect with others who are grappling with the same thoughts, fears, feelings and body changes triggered by cancer.